mcbalston/WearablesTidyDataSet/CODEBOOK.md

-#Variables within TidyData.txt
+# Variables within TidyData.txt

-*All variables within TidyData.txt are derived from the original data set included in this study<a name="myfootnote1">1</a>.
+*All variables within TidyData.txt are derived from the original data set included in this <a name="myfootnote1">study<sup>1</sup></a>.
 The description of the variables within that data set provides further explanation.*

 The data set contains 180 observations, one for each combination of 30 subjects and 6 activities.
 For each observation, 66 variables are given, each of which is the average value of the corresponding variable in the original data set, for **the given subject and activity**.